New Orleans Real Estate is on Fire

 Housing Trends in NOLA

-2016 marketing trends show that buyers are moving their home searches to suburban neighborhoods and New Orleans East for their affordability and pricing.
+2020 marketing trends show that buyers are moving their home searches to suburban neighborhoods, such as Mandeville and New Orleans East for their affordability and pricing.
 The shift is causing home prices in the city to surge as they did in the outlying neighborhoods in 2015 and early 2016.
 Another big plus for home buyers looking to buy in these areas is that mortgage lenders have historically offered lower mortgage interest rates for suburban and New Orleans East neighborhoods since Katrina, however, buyer beware, those rates are set to increase this year.

 With sales slowing down in city, home buyers who bought homes in these historic neighborhoods in 2015 and paid top of the market prices are feeling the crunch.
 However, some reports do indicate that theses buyers might still expect their home values to increase at 10 percent a year.
 Only trends will tell.